Skip to content

 Didactic Curriculum

-The core curriculum includes educational lectures on assessment and treatment of patients with substance use disorders in the inpatient and outpatient setting, development of critical assessment of the literature, clinical leadership skills, and experience providing treatment in the interdisciplinary setting.
-The fellow is expected to attend, participate, and present in the weekly San Francisco VA addiction psychiatry seminar, the UCSF primary care addiction medicine bridge and buprenorphine conferences, and the national ACAAM weekly meeting.
-The fellow is also highly encouraged and given time to participate in the annual CSAM and ASAM conferences, as well as their board review conferences.
-Additionally, the fellow presents at Kaiser regional and local meetings throughout their fellowship.
+The core curriculum includes educational lectures on the assessment and treatment of patients with substance use disorders in both inpatient and outpatient settings, development of critical appraisal skills for literature, clinical leadership training, and experience providing care within interdisciplinary teams.
+Fellows are expected to attend, participate in, and present at our weekly didactics led by Dr. Parmis Rad, the weekly San Francisco VA addiction psychiatry seminar, the UCSF primary care addiction medicine bridge and buprenorphine conferences, and the national ACAAM weekly meeting.
+Fellows are also highly encouraged and given time to attend the annual CSAM and ASAM conferences, as well as board review courses.
+Additionally, fellows present at Kaiser Permanente regional and local meetings throughout the fellowship year.

 Supervision and Mentoring